 Faculty of Law, Humanities and the Arts

-- The best in Australia for Arts and Humanities
+- The best in Australia for Communications

-- 2nd in NSW/ACT for Communications and Media
+- 2nd in NSW/ACT for Creative Arts

 One of the ways we celebrate the achievements of our students is to showcase them at our annual Awards Ceremonies.
 Academic excellence is recognised with awards offered by the Faculty and by a number of sponsors during these events.
 It reflects the ongoing good will of our sponsors as well as the Faculty’s growth in students and outstanding quality over recent years.